DataDog/documentation/content/en/synthetics/search.md

 To better understand the state of your application, click **Show Metrics**.
 The **Overview Metrics** section appears with graphs about your overall tests' uptime and response time.
 For more information about the data displayed, see [Synthetic Monitoring Metrics][2].

-Use facets to find Synthetic tests that matter to you, manage your tests with bulk actions, and monitor events tracking changes to your Synthetic Monitoring configuration.
-Explore [out-of-the-box Synthetic dashboards][3] to comprehend your testing coverage.
+You can use facets to find Synthetic tests, manage your tests with bulk actions, and monitor events to track changes to your Synthetic Monitoring configuration.
+Explore [out-of-the-box Synthetic dashboards][3] to better understand your testing coverage.

 ## Search for tests